-Edicts such as “social distancing,” “work from home,” “shelter-in-place,” can all set the stage for increased loneliness.
+Edicts such as “social distancing,” “work from home,” and “shelter-in-place,” can all set the stage for increased loneliness during COVID-19.
 Regular activities such as after-work trips to the bar, small group studies, birthday parties, Saturday/Sunday worship are halted.
-Our places of employment, schools, and civic communities that we are part of, are all places where we often connect and interact with people.
+Our workplaces, schools, and civic communities are all places where we often connect and interact with people.
 These places, where we connect with people who help us feel as though we belong, have closed their doors.

-We interacted with people that we have deep connections with within a community that we belonged to.
+Thankfully, we interacted with people we have deep connections with within a community that we belonged to.
 We were able to laugh, talk and just be known by people who care about us.
-We decided to increase our meeting frequency from every other week to every week because we realized how encouraging it was for our psyche.
+We decided to meet every week instead of every other week because we realized how encouraging it was for our psyche.
 Part of the purpose of forming social communities is to help us push through difficult times.

 Phone calls are nice and text messages can be helpful.
 However, there is nothing that compares to actual face-to-face interaction and what it does for our emotional connectivity.
-The ability to see the empathy, shared joy, or the heavy anxiety on your friend’s face enhances the connection in ways that emojis and tone of voice can’t quite match.
+The ability to see the empathy, shared joy, or the heavy anxiety on your friend’s face enhances the connection.
+And it does so in ways that emojis and tone of voice can’t quite match.

 Nelson suggests that when someone is feeling a deficiency of love and support, “[they should] consider who in their life they would want to build a more meaningful or closer relationship with and then make a list.
 Start prioritizing those relationships.”
 There are times when loneliness is at a place where we need to call and get help from the professionals.
 Don’t feel like you have to win this by yourself.
 Many professionals are meeting via phone or video conferencing during this period of social distancing.